MCP Server & CLI

 npm install -g @goalpath/cliAuthenticate

 goalpath loginPaste your API key when prompted.
-You can generate one at Profile > API Keys in GoalPath, or go directly to goalpath.app/profile/api-keys.
+Generate one at Profile > API Keys in GoalPath, or go directly to goalpath.app/profile/api-keys.

 Link your repository

 goalpath project linkThis creates a .goalpath file in your repo root.
-Commit it — when your teammates clone the repo, their CLI and AI assistant will automatically know which GoalPath project this codebase belongs to.
+Commit it.
+When your teammates clone the repo, their CLI and AI assistant will automatically know which GoalPath project this codebase belongs to.
+No set_active_project call needed.

-If you work on multiple projects, you can override the linked project with the GOALPATH_PROJECT_ID environment variable.
+If you work on multiple projects, override the linked project with the GOALPATH_PROJECT_ID environment variable.

 Connect your AI assistant

-goalpath mcp initThis auto-detects which AI tools you have installed — Claude Code, Claude Desktop, Cursor, VS Code — and adds GoalPath to their MCP configuration.
-It merges into existing config without overwriting anything.
+goalpath mcp initAuto-detects Claude Code, Claude Desktop, Cursor, and VS Code.
+Adds GoalPath to their MCP configuration without overwriting anything.

 goalpath mcp init claude-desktop